Category Archives: Personal

 Harris

 In the US, Vice Presidents are not intended to make any particular impression on domestic politics.
 They are expected to remain in the background.
 They have little public profile.
-Biden’s withdrawal from the race opened the door to the somewhat bizarre insertion of Kamala Harris as candidate (completely setting aside the system of Presidential primaries which had nominated Biden – not Harris).
+Kamala Harris has filled that role to perfection.
+Biden’s withdrawal from the race opened the door to the somewhat bizarre insertion of Harris as candidate (completely setting aside the system of Presidential primaries which had nominated Biden – not Harris).
 Harris was largely unknown at home and abroad.
 There’s no doubt that her arrival transformed and energised the Democrat campaign.
 As a highly experienced politician and a black female candidate she should be a great option.
 There was a huge ‘honeymoon’ bounce in her favour (driven as much as anything by a huge sigh of relief that Biden had stepped down), but it hasn’t been sustained.
 There is, or should be, much to recommend her, but perhaps not surprisingly, she has struggled to distance herself from what is views in America as the toxic political legacy of the Biden administration.

 The End Piece